mblaschke/docker-api-stresstest/README.md

 ###### Network usage:
 ![network-usage](network-usage.png)

-(sure, there is no network happening in this test)
+(sure, there is no networking happening in this test)